 Special rules apply if you are concurrently employed by two or more governmental units which have established contributory retirement systems subject to the provisions of Chapter 32.
-You may, subject to the boards' rules, become a member of each system, with appropriate deductions being taken from each payroll.
-Depending on a variety of factors, you may be eligible to receive a retirement allowance from each system.
+You may, subject to the boards' rules. become a member of each system, with appropriate deductions being taken from each payroll.
+Depending on a variety of factors, you may be eligible to receive a retirement allowance from each system, or a retirement allowance comprised of the years and regular compensation you have earned from both systems together.